Getting Around

 Bicycle

 Bicycles are a great way to get around Hiroshima, or to ride along the Shimanami Kaido and other cycling routes.
-There are a variety of bike rental services in Hiroshima Prefecture, so you can use them to suit your travel plans.
+There is a variety of bike rental services in Hiroshima Prefecture, so you can use them to suit your travel plans.

 The new Pi-su-ku-ru (Peace-Cycle) Bicycle Rental in Hiroshima City is a shared bike rental service.
 There are more than 100 bike rental spots from Hiroshima Station to the center of the city and Ujina Port, and you can rent and return your bikes at any spot you like.
 The cost of using a bike is 150 yen per hour or 1,000 yen for a one-day unlimited ride.
 You can easily register to use the service from your smartphone, and credit cards can be used for payment.

-If you want to ride along the cycling route of the Shimanami Kaido, we recommend renting a Shimanami Rent-a-Cycle, where you can choose from three different types of bicycles for as little as 1,100 yen per day (300 yen for children).
+If you want to ride along the cycling route of the Shimanami Kaido, we recommend renting a Shimanami Rent-a-Cycle, where you can choose from three different types of bicycles for as little as 3,000 yen per day (1,000 yen for children).

 Joy in HIROSHIMA